arvidn/libtorrent/docs/building.rst

 First of all, you need to install ``automake`` and ``autoconf``.
 Many unix/linux systems comes with these preinstalled.

-The prerequisites for building libtorrent are boost.thread, boost.date_time and boost.filesystem.
+The prerequisites for building libtorrent is boost.thread, boost.date_time and boost.filesystem.
 Those are the *compiled* boost libraries needed.
 The headers-only libraries needed include (but is not necessarily limited to) boost.bind, boost.ref, boost.multi_index, boost.optional, boost.lexical_cast,